hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `network_rules` - (Optional) A `network_rules` block as documented below.

+* `enable_advanced_threat_protection` (Optional) Boolean flag which controls if advanced threat protection is enabled, see [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-advanced-threat-protection) for more information.
+Defaults to `false`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 * `identity` - (Optional) A Managed Service Identity block as defined below.